 Interdisciplinary faculty will teach throughout the certificate curriculum to provide a variety of perspectives to pharmacy students.

-To apply students must e-mail the below items to firstname.lastname@example.org.
-Once these items are received interviews will be scheduled with a select group of students.
+To apply, students must email the below items to firstname.lastname@example.org.
+Once these items are received, interviews will be scheduled with a select group of students.
 A maximum of 16 PharmD students will be admitted.
-The deadline for submission is March 15.
+The deadline for submission is November 9, 2020.